Popular Search Algorithms in Artificial Intelligence (AI)

 Strengths:

-Min Hooker, 2003 argue so in his research on A genetic algorithm; It is particularly well-suited for complex problem spaces where traditional algorithms fail to work properly.
+- Min Hooker, 2003 argues so in his research on A genetic algorithm; It is particularly well-suited for complex problem spaces where traditional algorithms fail to work correctly.

-A distinctive characteristic of the algorithm: does not require a gradient or a specific heuristic to find solutions.
+- A distinctive characteristic of the algorithm is that it does not require a gradient or a specific heuristic to find solutions.

 Limitations: